kzbigboss/kzbigboss.github.io/_posts/2019-07-19-pycharmscimodevideo.md

 ---
 layout: post
-title: Studying scientific mode in PyCharm
+title: Video Notes - Scientific Mode in PyCharm
-categories: [learning, whatever]
+categories: learning
 ---

 For data science projects, the IDE I am most comfortable with is R Studio.
 Since Python has become my primary language lately, I want to consolidate my data analysis into PyCharm.
-PyCharm published a webinar titled, "Effective Data Science with PyCharm" [(YouTube Link)](https://youtu.be/46RjXawJQgg).
+PyCharm published a webinar titled, "Effective Data Science with PyCharm" [(YouTube link)](https://youtu.be/46RjXawJQgg).
 This post contains the notes I took while watching this webinar.

 ---